AdobeDocs/experience-manager-65.pt-BR/help/forms/using/create-form-data-model0.md

  ) ENGINE=InnoDB DEFAULT CHARSET=utf8
 ```

-Use a seguinte instrução DDL para criar a **faturas** tabela no banco de dados.
+Use a instrução DDL a seguir para criar a tabela **listas** no banco de dados.

 ```sql
 CREATE TABLE `bills` (